Bitget App

 Example of a Trigger Order for Spot Trading

-Once the market price reaches, let’s say, 0.1622 USDT, the Market Order will be placed and completed instantaneously.
+Once the market price reaches, let’s say, 0.95428 USDT, the Market Order will be placed and completed instantaneously.
 The Limit Order will be placed to match the price set by the trader, maybe not the best but surely the closest to his/her preference.

 Transaction fees for both Maker and Taker of Bitget spot markets stand at 0.1%, which comes with a 20% discount if traders pay these fees with BGB.
-More information here.
+More information here .

 Futures order types

-Before determining the definition of futures order types, we would like you to remember the Maker/Taker terms in contract trading.
+Before determining the definition of futures order types, we would like you to remember the Maker/Taker terms in futures trading.
 When participating in futures markets, users will notice a difference in the role they are playing.
 Market makers and market takers interact with each other to perform continuous activities, thus maintaining the market.

 Market makers (Makers) provide liquidity for the asset they want to trade by placing specified orders, for example: Execute sell orders when Bitcoin price hits $100,000.
 These orders, if not executed immediately, will be added to the list of pending orders on the ledger, ready to provide liquidity to the market when the specified conditions are satisfied.
 As a result, market makers always receive preferential trading fees.
 The market taker (Taker) executes orders to match immediately at the market price, thereby withdrawing liquidity from the Maker, so it will usually incur a slightly higher fee.

 If you place a Market Order (also known as a Flash Open order), obviously you will pay the Taker fee.
 A Post Only order is created under the assumption that there is no exact same order pending, otherwise it will be cancelled.
-You should pay attention to other components of the futures order as well, namely Margin Type (USDT/Coin), Margin Mode (Cross/Isolated), Leverage Level, Order Type (Limit Order, Market Order, Trigger Order and Post Only), Contract Type (Long/Short).
+You should pay attention to other components of the futures order as well, namely Margin Type (USDT/Coin), Margin Mode (Cross/Isolated), Leverage Level, Order Type (Limit Order, Market Order, Trigger Order and Post Only), Futures Type (Long/Short).
 Please refer to our guide on Perpetual Futures Trading for detailed information.

 Example of Futures Order Types